3d Modularity: Acknowledgements

 \section{Acknowledgements}

 We thank D.~Adamovic, T.~Creutzig, T.~Dimofte, J. Duncan, P.~Etingof, B.~Feigin, D.~Kazhdan, S.~L\"obrich, C.~Manolescu, D.~Pei, P.~Putrov, L.~Rolen, C.~Schweigert, C.~Vafa and D.~Zagier for helpful discussions.
 The work of M.C. is supported by ERC starting grant H2020 ERC StG \#640159.
 S.C. and S.G. are supported by the Walter Burke Institute for Theoretical Physics, by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award No.\ DE{-}SC0011632, and by the National Science Foundation under Grant No.~NSF DMS 1664240.
 The work of S.C. is also supported in part by Samsung Scholarship.
 The work of S.G. is also supported in part by Laboratory of Mirror Symmetry NRU HSE, RF Government grant, ag.
 No.~14.641.31.0001.
+The work of F.F. is supported in part by the MIUR-SIR grant RBSI1471GJ ``Quantum Field Theories at Strong Coupling: Exact Computations and Applications''.
 S.H. is supported by the National Science and Engineering Council of Canada, an FRQNT new university researchers start-up grant, and the Canada Research Chairs program.
 M.C. would also like to thank LPTHE, Jussieu Paris, for hospitality during the final stage of this work.